Got questions? We’ve got answers.

 MindWeal emphasizes a supportive and empowering space for both the child and their family, harnessing advanced technology to deliver centered care.
 Our platform provides curated content tailored to your child’s diagnosis and treatment.
 This content is thoughtfully selected to provide valuable insights and resources for both the child and their family, supporting self-guided care and encouraging an active role in their mental well-being journey.

-Sure, we can help with your FMLA paperwork.
-Keep in mind, there’s a $50 fee for this service.
-We also need at least 5 business days to process the paperwork.
-If your last clinical visit was over 30 days ago, you’ll need to book a new appointment before we can proceed with the paperwork.
+Yes, we can assist with your FMLA paperwork.
+Please note that there are charges for this service as outlined in our Document Processing Policy.
+We require a minimum of 5 business days to process the paperwork.
+If your last clinical visit was over 30 days ago, you’ll need to schedule a new appointment before we can proceed.
 For more details, please refer to our full policy HERE.

 If your child is required to take medication in school and the school mandates a form to be completed by their provider to facilitate this, there will be no charges for completing these medication administration forms.
 Additionally, if we compose a letter as part of your child’s treatment plan during the day of their clinical visit, there will be no separate fee beyond the charge for the visit itself.
 Examples of such letters include advocating for the patient’s needs in school (for instance, requesting accommodations for ADHD, executive functioning deficits, or autism spectrum disorder), seeking additional testing for learning disabilities, or writing a letter to the child’s pediatrician to coordinate care.